 The Killeen-Temple Metropolitan Planning Organization (KTMPO) Public Participation Plan (PPP) is reviewed and updated every 3 years and evaluated for effectiveness through objective measures and subjective observations.
 Amendments may occur before each 3-year update.
-The PPP was reviewed and updated or amended in years 2007, 2008, 2011, and 2014 to reflect KTMPO's status as a Transportation Management Area (TMA), expanded outreach efforts, inclusion of Title VI and Environmental Justice activities, updated demographic data, and to become compliant with new requirements of federal regulations to include:
+The PPP was reviewed and updated or amended in years 2007, 2008, 2011, 2014 and 2017 to reflect KTMPO's status as a Transportation Management Area (TMA), expanded outreach efforts, inclusion of Title VI and Environmental Justice activities, updated demographic data, and to become compliant with new requirements of federal regulations to include:

-- ISTEA-The Intermodal Surface Transportation Efficiency Act of 1991, which emphasized the efficiency of the intermodal transportation system. - TEA-21-The Transportation Equity Act for the 21st Century, signed by the President in 1998, builds on the initiatives established in ISTEA with a particular focus on equity through access, opportunity, and fairness. - SAFETEA-LU-The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, was enacted in 2005 authorizing the Federal surface transportation programs for highways, highway safety, and transit for the 5-year period 2005-2009. - MAP-21-The Moving Ahead for Progress in the 21st Century Act, was enacted in 2012 and created a streamlined and performance-based surface transportation program and builds on many of the highway, transit, bike, and pedestrian programs and policies established in 1991.
+- ISTEA-The Intermodal Surface Transportation Efficiency Act of 1991, which emphasized the efficiency of the intermodal transportation system. - TEA-21-The Transportation Equity Act for the 21st Century, signed by the President in 1998, builds on the initiatives established in ISTEA with a particular focus on equity through access, opportunity, and fairness. - SAFETEA-LU-The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, was enacted in 2005 authorizing the Federal surface transportation programs for highways, highway safety, and transit for the 5-year period 2005-2009. - MAP-21-The Moving Ahead for Progress in the 21st Century Act, was enacted in 2012 and created a streamlined and performance-based surface transportation program and builds on many of the highway, transit, bike, and pedestrian programs and policies established in 1991. - FAST Act-The Fixing America's Surface Transportation Act, was passed in 2015 covering a 5-year period and was the first Federal law in over ten years to provide long-term funding certainty for surface transportation (for fiscal years 2016 through 2020).
+The FAST Act continues the Metropolitan Planning Program and authorizes \$305 billion for the Department's highway, highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology and statistics programs.

-Staff has reviewed the plan and recent legislation and updated the plan accordingly.
-Proposed revisions reflect updated contact information, reformatted plan layout, new and expanded goals, updated reporting requirements for administrative modifications, revised requirement for public involvement, redefined public hearings to public forums, updated demographic data, revised environmental justice communities of concern, updated regional agencies and stakeholders, Spanish Comment Forms, and compliance with requirements of the FAST Act federal regulations.
+Staff has reviewed the plan and current legislation and updated the plan accordingly.
+Proposed revisions reflect updated contact information, expanded goals, revised requirement for public involvement, updated demographic data and EJ thresholds, and updated regional agencies and stakeholders.